 Utilizing LERG as an ENUM Registry

-Placeholder:

 This section describes provides utilizing the LERG as part of a Tiered ENUM Registry, for the exchange of data for IP routing and interconnection for routing of E.164 Addressed Communications over IP Network-to-Network Interconnection (NNI).
 See IPNNI-2014-042R1.

+This contribution supports that concept and proposes the LERG be utilized to function as the thin Tier 1 Registry.
+To accommodate this capability the existing LERG would need to be enhanced to include Tier 2 Name Server information.